 From November-February, something magical happens on quiet stretches of beach in the Khao Lak area as sea turtles come ashore under the moonlight to lay their eggs.
 To learn more about this and even have the chance to release a turtle to the sea, visit the Phang Nga Coastal Fisheries Research and Development Centre.

 Khao Lak is a great base for anybody wishing to experience the outstanding dive sites in the vicinity including the Similan Islands and Surin Islands.
+Stunning above and below the waves, the warm tropical waters around the Similan Islands and Surin Islands teem with aquatic life and provide amazing memories as you swim with sea turtles for company.
 All travel agents in Khao Lak and the majority of hotels can arrange trips for you.
 If you don’t want to dive or snorkel, you can opt instead to stay on the boat and relax whilst the others are donning their masks and flippers.
 However, there are not usually any discounts for non-swimmers and set rates apply for all passengers.

-Sadly, many people only know Khao Lak as a place of tragedy.
 Thousands lost their lives on this particular stretch of coast when the Boxing Day Tsunami struck in 2004.
-The area has rebounded since those dark days, but there are memorials in place in Ban Nam Khem Niang and the police patrol boat at Ban Niang.
+The area has rebounded since those dark days, but there are memorials in place in Ban Nam Khem and at Ban Niang where the police patrol boat is a poignant reminder.

 Where to stay in Khao Lak